 But we will strive to be impartial here.

-Soaky Mountain has two main cabana-style options.
+Soaky Mountain has a couple of main cabana-style options.
 Each comes at an extra cost to admission.

 Soaky Mountain Clamshell Cabanas

 The first option is the Clamshell Cabana.
 Clamshell Cabanas are nothing special.
 Additionally, in our humble opinion, mostly a waste of money.
 They are nothing more than little pop-up tents that fit over two loungers with a small table in between.